nick-The-One/python_course/06_data_types_pt4_lists.md

     * List can even include itself as own member **ask** in that case it would be deleted from memory when all other objects that reference it are not doing it anymore
     * From what I can gather there are no limits on nesting depth
-    * While lists being mutable are double-edged sword, nested lists are double edeged sword with hilt made out of blades
+    * While lists being mutable are double-edged sword, nested lists are double edged sword with hilt made out of blades

 ## Lists hands-on